How to Keep Pets Safe During the Holidays

 - 24/7 emergency veterinary hospitals along the travel route—phone numbers and addresses

 - The phone number to the ASPCA Poison Control Hotline: 1-888-426-4435 (fees may apply)

 It is important to remember that, as part of the family, it is a pet owner’s responsibility to protect pets from the harms that may come along during this festive season,” Dr. Snell explained.

 Keeping pets safe this holiday season may seem straightforward, but it’s best to be proactive and plan ahead.
-While you may know that Fido cannot have Turkey bones, other houseguests may not.
-Make sure guests are aware of the “cans” and “can’ts” to ensure a safe and happy holiday.
+While you may know that Fido cannot have turkey bones, other houseguests may not.
+Make sure guests are aware of what pets can and can’t have to ensure a safe and happy holiday.